-Insofar as governing law is concerned in a contract between Indian parties where there is no foreign element, while there is no specific case law on the issue, it is possible that should the parties for some reason decide to subject the contract to foreign law, an argument may be taken that such a contracting out of Indian law would be contrary to public policy.
+Insofar as governing law is concerned in a contract between Indian parties where there is no foreign element, while there is no specific case law on the issue, it is possible that should the parties for some reason decide to subject the contract to foreign law, an argument may be taken that such contracting out of Indian law would be contrary to public policy.

-08 Court Fees:
+08 Court Fees

 Court fees are payable by a plaintiff at the time of filing a suit, under the Court Fees Act, 1870, although some States have their respective State Acts and the court fees vary from State to State.
-The Court fees may be capped at a maximum amount (for example, Court fees in the Bombay High Court are a maximum of INR 0.3 million

-), or may be ad valorem, without a cap, (for example, the Delhi High Court levies court fees on an ad valorem basis depending on the value of the claim).
+The Court fees may be capped at a maximum amount (for example, Court fees in the Bombay High Court are a maximum of INR 0.3 million), or may be ad valorem, without a cap, (for example, the Delhi High Court levies court fees on an ad valorem basis depending on the value of the claim).
 Court fees may also be paid for filing other applications or petitions, which are at a capped fixed fee.

-09 Period of Limitation:
+09 Period of Limitation

 The Limitation Act, 1963, prescribes the time limit within which an aggrieved person can approach a court for redressal.
-The period of limitation is computed from the date of accrual of the cause of action, or in the case of a continuing cause of action, from each such day on which it accrues.
+The period of limitation is computed from the date of accrual of the cause of action. or in the case of a continuing cause of action, from each such day on which it accrues.
 Limitation for civil actions and suits for which no period of limitation is prescribed is generally 3 years.
 Limitation for claims on tortuous liability is generally 1 year.
+Limitation for suits to recover possession of immovable property is 12 years.
+Limitation for execution of a decree is also 12 years.
 Limitation for suits by, or on behalf of the government is 30 years.
 Limitation for filing an appeal varies between 30 days to 90 days.

-Limitation may be extended under certain circumstances, for instance, where there has been a part-payment or acknowledgement in writing of a debt before the expiry of the prescribed period of limitation, or where a party has wrongly (but bona fide), pursued an action in a court which does not have jurisdiction.
+Limitation may be extended under certain circumstances, for instance, where there has been a part-payment or acknowledgment in writing of a debt before the expiry of the prescribed period of limitation, or where a party has wrongly (but bona fide), pursued an action in a court which does not have jurisdiction.